HIGH SCHOOL FIELDS

 Lehman High School

 Hays County.
 I-35 South to Exit 215 (FM 1626 / Kyle Parkway).
 Cross over I-35 on Kyle Parkway.
 After approximately 3/4 mile, turn right (roughly southwest) on County Road 205.
 Travel just 300 yards to County Road 130 (Goforth Road).
 Turn LEFT (southeast) on Goforth Road.
 Travel 1/2 mile to Lehman Road.
 Turn RIGHT on Lehman Road.
 The entrance to the parking lot for the baseball field is a short 200 yards away on your left.
 Turn left into the parking lot.
 Restrooms are available.
-The baseball field itself is nicely groomed, but smaller than one might expect for a relatively new high school.
+The baseball field itself is nicely groomed, but at 356 feet to the center field fence, it is smaller than one might expect for a relatively new high school.
 The original orientation for the field, which was laid out with no apparent consideration of baseball, geography or astronomical geometry, had home plate located in what is now right field.
-The batter, catcher and home plate umpire were all staring directly into the sun during afternoon games.
+The CF fence was a respectable 370 feet away, but the batter, catcher and home plate umpire were all staring directly into the sun during afternoon games.
 Rotating the field in its assigned space corrected the blinding oversight, but forced a noticeably smaller field.

 Lockhart High School